 Metrics and monitors

 Running a high availability service requires world-class metrics and monitoring capabilities.
 Azure AD continually analyzes and reports key service health metrics and success criteria for each of its services.
-We continuously develop and tune metrics, monitoring and alerting for each scenario, within each Azure AD service and across all services.
+There is also continuous development and tuning of metrics and monitoring and alerting for each scenario, within each Azure AD service and across all services.

-If any Azure AD service is not working as expected, we immediately take action to restore functionality as quickly as possible.
-The most important metric Azure AD tracks is how quickly we can detect and mitigate a customer or live site issue.
+If any Azure AD service is not working as expected, action is immediately taken to restore functionality as quickly as possible.
+The most important metric Azure AD tracks is how quickly live site issues can be detected and mitigated for customers.
 We invest heavily in monitoring and alerts to minimize time to detect (TTD Target: <5 minutes) and operational readiness to minimize time to mitigate (TTM Target: <30 minutes).

-We employ operational controls such as multi-factor authentication (MFA) for any operation, as well as auditing of all operations.
-In addition, we use a just-in-time elevation system to grant necessary temporary access for any operational task-on-demand on an ongoing basis.
+Using operational controls such as multi-factor authentication (MFA) for any operation, as well as auditing of all operations.
+In addition, using a just-in-time elevation system to grant necessary temporary access for any operational task-on-demand on an ongoing basis.
 For more information, see The Trusted Cloud.